neams-th-coe/cardinal/doc/content/with_conda.md

 You MUST set `export ENABLE_NEK=false` if you want to use the conda environment.
 Otherwise, if you do want NekRS features, you need to instead follow the [instructions for building without the conda environment](without_conda.md).
 We hope to relax this restriction in the future - if this is impacting your work, please let us know so that we can increase its priority.
 !alert-end!

 If you're only interested in OpenMC, then you're in the right place - please follow the instructions on this page.
+Note that you should NOT be building OpenMC separately, or using its conda environment (i.e., do `conda deactivate openmc` if you were using OpenMC's conda).

 !alert! note title=tldr

 On *CPU systems*, all that you need to compile Cardinal is:

 ```
+conda activate moose
 cd $HOME
 git clone https://github.com/neams-th-coe/cardinal.git
 cd cardinal
 ./scripts/get-dependencies.sh
+export ENABLE_NEK=false
 export HDF5_ROOT=$CONDA_PREFIX
-export NEKRS_HOME=$HOME/cardinal/install
 make -j8
 ```